 Cancer is not a typical Zantac side effect.
 But the NDMA in the drug may increase the risk of several types of cancer, such as bladder and liver cancer.

-FDA Recommendation and Test Results
+FDA Recommendations and Test Results

-What Did FDA Tests Find?
+What Did Earlier FDA Tests Find?

 The agency measured NDMA in samples of ranitidine in parts per million.
 Several lots tested from different manufacturers contained NDMA levels higher than the recommended daily limit of 0.32 ppm.